samwiseg1129/startup/notes.md

 ### today i learned how bad it is if i get behind on my coding projects hahah

-### Remember to use the same general html page structure across new pages to ensure congruencey
+### Remember to use the same general html page structure across new pages to ensure congruency

 ### IN CSS STYLING
 #### there are lots of different component types to implement such as accordion, button, card, etc